Chart Color Schemes

 Ashmore features high concentrations of group households, with a fairly typical median household size

 Family households account for 69.5% of all households, including 30.6% couples with children, 25.6% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 30.5%, with lone person households at 26.1% and group households comprising 4.3%.
-The median household size is 2.5 people, which matches the average for the Rest of Qld.
+Non-family households make up the remaining 30.5%, with lone person households at 26.1% and group households comprising 4.3% of the total.
+The median household size is 2.5 people, which matches the Regional Queensland average.

 Frequently Asked Questions - Households